 Speaking about one of the most surprising ecommerce trends ever seen, the sale of second-hand goods has taken the world of online shopping by storm.
 “Re-commerce,” as it is often dubbed, allows both buyers and sellers to purchase and sell goods that are old in age, but great in form and function.
 People are choosing to go second hand for all kinds of reasons, from the aesthetic quality of old products such as furniture and budget-friendliness to environmental concerns and minimalist outlook.
 This also allows sellers to capitalize on products that were previously useless for all intents and purposes.

 Quite unsurprisingly, the bigger players are already capitalizing on this up-and-coming ecommerce trend.
 Take Poshmark, for instance, which now has a dedicated section for second-hand goods.
 Social media is not far behind, with Facebook Marketplace, which has huge demands for similar products.
 This clearly proves re-commerce to be a lucrative opportunity for businesses at any level.
 Those starting out can build a niche for themselves, while those in their more later stages can find new avenues to grow theirs.
-All in all, if a retailer can arrange to sell goods that can be returned and resold without compromising its quality, they should go for it.
+All in all, if a retailer can arrange to sell goods that can be returned and resold without compromising their quality, they should go for it.

 #8.
 Progressive Web Apps (PWA)